 Pupil premium funding represents a proportion of our budget and this policy outlines how we will ensure it is spent to maximum effect to increase the proportion of pupil premium children matching or exceeding the achievements of non-pupil premium.
-Details of the Pupil Premium spend can be found on our website.
+Details of the Pupil Premium spend can be found on our website under PP Strategy 2021-2024.

-In addition to our ethos of Respect for All, our school vision is to ensure that every pupil should be supported to achieve success-we call this "Ambition for all".
+In addition to our ethos of Respect for All, our school vision is to ensure that every pupil should be supported to achieve success.
 Good teaching, a positive environment and encouraging relationships can support can support every child to have the aspiration to achieve their ambition.